tapika/swupd/docs/testing.md

 #### Post mortem debugging versus alive debugging

-With normal unit testing you're typically dealing with post mortem debugging - meaning functionality was executed and ended - you're comparing the results of execution.
+With normal unit testing you're typically dealing with post mortem debugging - meaning functionality was executed and ended - you're comparing the results of last execution round.
 If code is rather complex or you don't understand how it works - then read code until you understand - so it's bit difficult - as always when you're dealing with post mortem debugging.